ADBond/bga-calypso/README.md

 ### Variants

+* Seems to be enough around of 'beat the leader' to include as a variant.
+Maybe doesn't need to be done for alpha though
+  * (i.e. trumping in to trump lead must be higher.
+Rule as it stands seems better to me, but nice to have both, not in too much danger of configuration hell here.)

 ~~Possibly.~~

 * ~~See https://boardgamegeek.com/thread/514183/game-got-lost-shuffle for a variant trick-winning rule: last trump-in wins~~
 * ~~From question in that thread also: variant where you must beat leader when trumping in?~~

-Not in first pass at any rate - not sure if there's much value to this, and Culbertson at least in fact agrees with usual rule.
+~~Not in first pass at any rate - not sure if there's much value to this, and Culbertson at least in fact agrees with usual rule.~~